Château-d'Œx: World War I internment

 Château-d'Œx was the first community chosen to host the injured prisoners because its letter offering to help was the first one received by the Swiss government.
 Over the following two years many resort communities, devastated as tourism vanished during the war, experienced growth as internees were housed in empty resorts and as their loved ones visited.

 Escher

 In 1935, the Dutch painter M.C.
-Escher and his wife Jutta decided to leave Italy, where they had lived for many years after their nine-year-old son was forced to join the Fascist Ballila Youth Movement.
+Escher and his wife Jutta decided to leave Italy, where they had lived for many years after their nine-year-old son was forced to join the Fascist Balilla Youth Movement.
 They found refuge in Switzerland and lived for two years in Château-d'Œx.

 Bank for International Settlements

 In the second half of May 1940, the Bank for International Settlements relocated to Château-d'Œx from Basel, out of fear of an imminent German invasion of Switzerland.
 BIS President Thomas H. McKittrick and economic adviser Per Jacobsson moved into the nearby château of Rougemont, while the rest of the staff found accommodation in the village.
 The BIS moved back to Basel in October 1940.